 Our facilitators have extensive experience of working with young people and adults with learning difficulties as well as having highly successful careers as professional dancers, choreographers and teachers.
 Our team of dance professionals, musicians and volunteers have been key to the popularity and success of Magpie Dance.

-Annie has worked with Magpie since 2006 first as volunteer then a trainee, finally becoming a facilitator.
-Annie has been an Assistant Facilitator since 2012 and is currently working with the Wednesday Youth Group as well as being the Lead Facilitator for the Mapgie Juniors.
+Annie has worked with Magpie Dance since 2006 first as volunteer then a trainee, finally becoming a facilitator.
+Annie has been a facilitator since 2012, working with a range of Magpie Dance groups.

 Annie has been working as a freelance dance practitioner since 2011, Annie teaches contemporary and creative classes and Zumba as well as working on inclusive dance projects in Sussex where she lives and Kent.